While doing a Wire Transfer abroad, you might have come across the terms “Intermediary Charge” and “Beneficiary Bank Charge”.

 Why is the Intermediary Bank Charge also known as Beneficiary Bank Charge?

-When sending money abroad using the SWIFT network, the sender has the option to choose who gets to pay the Intermediary bank charge.
+When sending money abroad using the SWIFT network, the sender has the option to choose who gets to pay the Intermediary bank charge & Beneficiary Bank Charge.

-If a sender chooses the 3rd option, then the “intermediary bank” charges the amount for facilitating the bank transfer from the beneficiary bank.
+If a sender chooses the 3rd option, then the intermediary bank charge and the beneficiary bank charge are together charged by the beneficiary bank.

 How much are the intermediary/beneficiary bank charges for money transfers abroad from India?